Security 95

 Money Protection

-Saxo Bank offers their clients money protection which can provide you excellent protection if the company encounters serious financial problems such as bankruptcy or insolvency.
+Saxo offers their clients money protection which can provide you excellent protection if the company encounters serious financial problems such as bankruptcy or insolvency.

 There are a couple of great protective measures in place to guard against these situations.